What Is The Best Way To Prevent Poor Food Safety

 • Fish: 145°F (63°C)

 • Refrigeration and Storage: Refrigerate perishable foods promptly after purchase or preparation.
-Store raw meats below cooked foods to prevent cross-contamination.
+Store raw meats below cooked foods to prevent cross-contamination And that's really what it comes down to..

 • Leftover Safety: Refrigerate leftovers within two hours of cooking.
 Discard leftovers that have been sitting out for more than two hours.